Whether your vacation dwelling is a cabin in the woods or a home on the range, it’s always fun to decorate.

 Then, spruce up your sink, or window sill with some fall flowers and leaves.

-And if your kitchen has an island – that’s a great spot for a centerpiece (or two).
+And if your kitchen has an island, then that’s a great spot for a centerpiece (or two).

 Finally, add some of that great pumpkin spice scent to your kitchen by replacing your usual dish soap with pumpkin-scented dish soap.

 It’s the perfect way to interject a fall spice aroma, without adding more candles or items to your kitchen.